Fat removal - suctioning; Body contouring

 - Uneven fat removal (asymmetry)

-- Dents in your skin or contouring problems
+- Dents or dimples in your skin or contouring problems

 - Drug reactions or overdose from the lidocaine used in the procedure